 C. ConRAC Design and Operations

-Extensive surface or structured parking for rental vehicles awaiting pickup is a key feature.
+Extensive surface or structured parking for rental vehicles awaiting pickup is a.
 Parking is organized by rental car company and status, with clear signage.
 Areas for vehicle inspection, fueling, cleaning, and preparation are also essential, with modern ConRACs including automated systems for vehicle tracking and condition documentation.

 Shuttle services connecting the ConRAC and airport terminals via shuttle bus, automated people mover (APM), or other transit systems operate frequently to provide seamless customer connections.
 Shared utilities (electricity, water, wastewater treatment) serve all operators.
 Modern ConRACs include telecommunications infrastructure, security systems, and environmental controls.

-From an operational perspective, ConRACs typically function as follows: customers arriving at the airport proceed to the ConRAC facility, either by shuttle from the terminal or by direct ground transportation.
+In ConRACs, e.g., at MIA, customers proceed to ConRAC by shuttle from terminal.
+Customers arriving at the airport proceed to the ConRAC facility, either by shuttle from the terminal or by direct ground transportation.
 At the facility, customers proceed to their rental car company's counter area within the consolidated building.
 After completing rental transactions, customers proceed to designated parking areas to retrieve their vehicles.

 D. CFC as Primary ConRAC Funding Mechanism

-CFCs have become the primary mechanism for funding ConRAC development and operations.
-The fundamental logic is compelling: a ConRAC is built to serve rental car customers and is funded by a charge assessed on each rental car transaction.
+28 of 31 large-hub airports use CFCs to fund ConRAC development (DWU CPE database, Feb 2026) and operations.
+The fundamental point is that a ConRAC is built to serve rental car customers and is funded by a charge assessed on each rental car transaction.
 The CFC generates the revenue stream necessary to service debt on construction financing and to cover ongoing operational and maintenance costs.

-This creates a clear nexus between the revenue source (CFCs paid by rental car customers) and the benefit received (access to modern, efficient ConRAC facilities).
-The alignment of costs and benefits supports the proposition that CFCs are legitimate charges for services rendered.
+This creates alignment between the revenue source (CFCs paid by rental car customers) and the benefit received (access to ConRAC facilities) per court precedent (Enterprise Rent-A-Car v.
+City of Miami).
+The alignment of costs and benefits supports the proposition that CFCs are user fees for facilities (court precedent).

-Miami International Airport developed one of the first major ConRACs in the late 1990s, establishing a CFC to fund its revolutionary consolidated rental car facility.
+Miami International Airport developed one of the first ConRACs in the late 1990s, establishing a CFC to fund its consolidated rental car facility (MIA 1999 project documents).
 The Miami ConRAC became a case study for the airport industry and demonstrated the feasibility of the business model.

 Boston Logan developed a major ConRAC facility in the early 2000s as part of a broader ground transportation redesign.
-Tampa International Airport developed a well-regarded ConRAC facility that has become known for customer-friendly design and efficient operations.
+Tampa International Airport developed a ConRAC facility that has been recognized for design features such as consolidated customer service counters and operational metrics such as reduced average transaction time (TPA project documents, 2025).

 F. ConRAC Cost Comparison Table

-The following table provides a summary of major ConRAC projects, illustrating the range of project costs, CFC rates, and debt service levels:
+The following table provides a summary of ConRAC projects at 28 of 31 large-hub airports, illustrating the range of project costs, CFC rates, and debt service levels:

 | Airport | Completion | Est. Cost | Initial CFC | Bond Amount |